s442720/se-project-start/README.md

 ##### 2. Click Tools -> Firebase

-##### 3. Choose "Authentication" -> "Email and password authentication" -> Click "Connect your app to Firebase" and login google account with:
+##### 3. Choose "Authentication" -> "Email and password authentication" -> Click "Connect your app to Firebase" and login google account:
 ##### email: seproject20192019
 ##### password: Test@1234
 ##### -> and then click "Add Firebase Authentication to your app"